What we look for

-The assessment centres typically last for five hours and we invite up to 12 candidates to each assessment centre.
+The assessment centres typically last for 5 hours and we invite up to 8 candidates to each assessment centre.
 During the assessment centre you will take part in the following:

 - A written exercise: In the written exercise, we test your communication skills and your analytical skills.
-You are given a short document to look at, and are tasked with writing a short letter of advice to a fictitious client.
+You are given a short document to analyse, and are tasked with writing a short letter of advice to a fictitious client.
 We are not testing your legal knowledge in this exercise, rather we are looking at your skills of comprehension, close reading and at your attention to detail and your clarity of expression.
 There is no specific preparation required for this exercise.

 Can I obtain feedback on my performance?